hehonghui/android-tech-frontier/androidweekly/详解Dagger2/readme.md

   UserRepository userRepository();
 }
 ```
 As you can see, I use the @Singleton annotation for this component which constraints it to one-per-application.
-You might be wondering why I¡¯m exposing the Context and the rest of the classes.
+You might be wondering why Iâ€™m exposing the Context and the rest of the classes.
 This is actually an important property of how components work in Dagger: they do not expose types from their modules unless you explicitly make them available.
 In this case in particular I just exposed those elements to subgraphs and if you try to remove any of them, a compilation error will be triggered.

-ÎÒÎªÕâ¸ö×é¼şÊ¹ÓÃÁË@Singleton×¢½â£¬Ê¹Æä±£Ö¤Î¨Ò»ĞÔ¡£Ò²ĞíÄã»áÎÊÎªÊ²Ã´ÎÒÒª½«contextºÍÆäËû³ÉÔ±±©Â¶³öÈ¥¡£ÕâÕıÊÇDaggerÖĞcomponents¹¤×÷µÄÖØÒªĞÔÖÊ£ºÈç¹ûÄã²»Ïë°ÑmodulesµÄÀàĞÍ±©Â¶³öÀ´£¬ÄÇÃ´Äã¾ÍÖ»ÄÜÏÔÊ¾µØÊ¹ÓÃËüÃÇ¡£ÔÚÕâ¸öÀı×ÓÖĞ£¬ÎÒ°ÑÕâĞ©ÔªËØ±©Â¶¸ø×ÓÍ¼£¬Èç¹ûÄã°ÑËûÃÇÉ¾µô£¬±àÒëµÄÊ±ºò¾Í»á±¨´í¡£
+æˆ‘ä¸ºè¿™ä¸ªç»„ä»¶ä½¿ç”¨äº†@Singletonæ³¨è§£ï¼Œä½¿å…¶ä¿è¯å”¯ä¸€æ€§ã€‚ä¹Ÿè®¸ä½ ä¼šé—®ä¸ºä»€ä¹ˆæˆ‘è¦å°†contextå’Œå…¶ä»–æˆå‘˜æš´éœ²å‡ºå»ã€‚è¿™æ­£æ˜¯Daggerä¸­componentså·¥ä½œçš„é‡è¦æ€§è´¨ï¼šå¦‚æœä½ ä¸æƒ³æŠŠmodulesçš„ç±»å‹æš´éœ²å‡ºæ¥ï¼Œé‚£ä¹ˆä½ å°±åªèƒ½æ˜¾ç¤ºåœ°ä½¿ç”¨å®ƒä»¬ã€‚åœ¨è¿™ä¸ªä¾‹å­ä¸­ï¼Œæˆ‘æŠŠè¿™äº›å…ƒç´ æš´éœ²ç»™å­å›¾ï¼Œå¦‚æœä½ æŠŠä»–ä»¬åˆ æ‰ï¼Œç¼–è¯‘çš„æ—¶å€™å°±ä¼šæŠ¥é”™ã€‚

 Application Module: This module provides objects which will live during the application lifecycle, that is the reason why all of @Provide methods use a @Singleton scope.

-Application Module: moduleµÄ×÷ÓÃÊÇÌá¹©ÔÚÓ¦ÓÃµÄÉúÃüÖÜÆÚÖĞ´æ»îµÄ¶ÔÏó¡£ÕâÒ²ÊÇÎªÊ²Ã´@Provide×¢½âµÄ·½·¨ÒªÓÃ@SingletonÏŞ¶¨¡£
+Application Module: moduleçš„ä½œç”¨æ˜¯æä¾›åœ¨åº”ç”¨çš„ç”Ÿå‘½å‘¨æœŸä¸­å­˜æ´»çš„å¯¹è±¡ã€‚è¿™ä¹Ÿæ˜¯ä¸ºä»€ä¹ˆ@Provideæ³¨è§£çš„æ–¹æ³•è¦ç”¨@Singletoné™å®šã€‚

 ```java
 @Module